 EQUALITY DUOS EPISODE I: 1960s "THE IMPRESSION OF A DECADE "

 Nowadays, musical collaborations between artists, perhaps better known as "features" are something very common within the industry, no matter the genre.
-Collaborations between famous bands or solo musicians who get together to add onto some of their own songs, is almost a demand by the public that the artist "must" meet.
-Having a "featuring" on an album of this era is almost a given - but another form of collaboration, that of "music duos" in in-band or album format are not as common as they may have been in the past.
+Collaborations between famous bands or solo musicians who get together to add onto some of their own songs is almost a demand by the public that the artist "must" meet.
+Having a "featuring" on an album of this era is almost a given - but another form of collaboration, that of "music duos" in in-band or album format is not as common as it may have been in the past.

 Origin: United States